DIY walk-behind mower repair

 Learn about the different kinds of mower blades and how to maintain them.

 See how to tune up your mower once a year to keep it running well.

 Keep these 5 things on hand so you’re ready to mow grass all season long.

-A blade obstruction, bad recoil starter or locked-up engine can prevent the recoil starter rope on your mower from working.
+A blade obstruction, bad recoil starter or locked-up engine can prevent the pull cord on your mower from working.
 See how to fix the problem.